 The news that Drew Harris, the Deputy Chief Constable of the Police Service of Northern Ireland (PSNI), has been selected as the new Commissioner of An Garda Síochána has generated considerable comment as well as some controversy.
 A peace-brokered replacement for the infamous Royal Ulster Constabulary (RUC), the United Kingdom’s former paramilitary force in the Six Counties, the PSNI continues to have a mixed record in the area of cross-community law enforcement, and is still disproportionately representative of the pro-union population in the disputed region.
-Though, admittedly, its composition and reputation is a vast improvement on that of its disbanded predecessor, with the RUC’s dual reputation of being “97% Protestant, 100% Unionist” or “policemen by day, gunmen by night”.
+Though, admittedly, its composition and reputation is a vast improvement on that of its disbanded predecessor, with the RUC’s dual reputation of being “97% Protestant, 100% Unionist”.

 Several figures have leapt to Harris’ defence in the face of this criticism, notably Andrew McQuillan, the retired Assistant Chief Constable of the PSNI, who made this claim to The Irish Times: